Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

 * Research labs generate 1(one) Tech per day.
 * Prepared several other values to be changed via settings.
 * All values configurable.

+#### Abilities
+* You can enable some minor adjustments to a few tactical abilities (Default: off).
+    * "RetrieveTurret" will cost only 1AP (Vanilla: 2AP)
+    * "BigBooms" will cost only 4WP (Vanilla: 5WP)
+    * "Cautious" will only lose 5% damage (Vanilla: 10%)
+    * "Reckless" will only lose 5% accuracy (Vanilla: 10%)
+    * "Strongman" will only lose 10 perception (Vanilla: 15)
+    * "Frenzy" will only boost speed by 33% (Vanilla: 50%)

+#### Items
+* You can enable some minor adjustments to a few tactical items (Default: off).
+    * "Subjector" will do slightly more effective
+    * "HeavyRocketLauncher" will have some weapon spread
+    * "ShotgunRifle" (Mercy SG) will be slightly more accurate

 ### QOL
 * Intro logos and introductary movie will get skipped (Sheepy's "Skip Intro" can do even more, if you want to use that, please disable these via settings).